 - Heat and mega–heat waves.
 These cause air-pollution problems related to higher temperatures, like ozone levels.
 Heat waves cause massively high air conditioning use, which only sends up more greenhouse gases and makes the problem worse.
 In 2017, the southwest underwent one of the worst heat waves in history.
 In Arizona, it was so hot that flights were forced to be grounded – planes can’t fly in that intense heat.

 - Heavy rainfall.
 A warmer atmosphere holds more moisture, and causes more heavy rainfalls and storm surges.
 We’re also seeing an increase in insect born diseases carried by the bugs that thrive in moist conditions.

 - Drought.
-In areas of the Great Lakes, water levels are 25 inches lower than normal due to a lack of winter ice cover and the dry summer.
+California recently emerged from a six-year drought that wreaked havoc on the Sierra Nevada pines, thousands of acres of farmlands, and miles of rivers harboring many species of native fish.
 Precipitation in the Rio Grande Basin is expected to decline by more than 2 percent at mid-century.
 Texas and the Southwest have been suffering from severe drought conditions.
 Food prices increase, as less food can grow.
 Increased drought is also increasing the severity and number of wild fires.